mickem/nscp-docs/docs/tutorial/checks.md

   <dd>L     client Enter command to inject or exit to terminate...</dd>
 </dl>
 Once you see this you can either execute commands or exit the client.
-Lets start out by exiting the client which you do by typoing "exit" and then pressing enter.
+Lets start out by exiting the client which you do by typing "exit" and then pressing enter.

 <dl>
   <dt>.. note :  : </dt>